GoogleCloudPlatform/apigee-samples/integrated-developer-portal/README.md

 3. Click + to add a new API product to the catalog
 4. Select the sample-integrated-developer-portal-product product and click next
 5. Configure as shown below
+- Published: Select published (checked)
 - Display title: Leave default name, sample-integrated-developer-portal-product
 - Display description: A portal for an API key protected proxy
-- Published: Select published (checked)
 - Require developers to specify a callback URL: Keep deselected (unchecked)
 - Audience: Anonymous users (anyone can view)
 - API product image: Image of your choice
-- API documentation: Use the [integrated-developer-portal.yaml](integrated-developer-portal.yaml) OpenAPI file from this repo:
+- API documentation: Use the [integrated-developer-portal.yaml](integrated-developer-portal.yaml) OpenAPI document from this repo:
     - Download [integrated-developer-portal.yaml](integrated-developer-portal.yaml) to your local computer
     - Make note of your Apigee domain from the Apigee dashboard at Admin > Environments > Groups
     - Replace "\[YOUR_DOMAIN\]" with your Apigee domain